Youth athlete performance & resilience

 Behaviour and habit formation

-Brain-based performance
+Cognitive performance

-I work with adolescents and adults navigating anxiety, perfectionism, burnout, and identity—helping them build sustainable, resilient ways of functioning.
+I work with adolescents and adults navigating anxiety, perfectionism, burnout, and identity - helping them build sustainable, resilient ways of functioning.

 -